nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Governance Script

-A type script which defines the monetary policy of a User Defined Token (UDT).
+A Type Script which defines the monetary policy of a User Defined Token (UDT).

 #### See Also